sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 to finish it.

-Both our submissions on **E** and **I** happened in the last hour of the competition when the scoreboards were frozen.
+Both our submissions on **E** and **I** happened in the last hour of the competition when the scoreboards were frozen bringing us to seven problems solved.
 Going in to the last hour, we were in 6th place regionally, 2nd on-site at CSU.
 The final standings were not announced until 3:30 (30 minutes after the competition ended) so the suspense was real!
 After time expired, we went around to talk to other teams so that we could see if anyone had solved any problems in the last hour of the competition.

 Competition Results
 ===================